Economist upbeat about continued growth

 "Do upturns die of old age?
 No. The Netherlands and Australia have gone more than a quarter century [without a recession].
-We're just in the 10th year," said Mitchell, the principal of M&H Economic Consultants, a former economics professor and was an economist for U.S. Bancorp from 1983 to 2007, and who has served on numerous government advisory boards.
+We're just in the 10th year," said Mitchell, a former economics professor who was an economist for U.S. Bancorp from 1983 to 2007 and has served on numerous government advisory boards.

 Other economists are not so optimistic.
 The Wall Street Journal recently surveyed 60 private-sector economists, 59 percent of whom predicted a recession in 2020.
 Oregon state economist Josh Lehner said some national forecasts are predicting a recession by 2021 when the most recent revenue forecast was presented to the Oregon House and Senate revenue committees on Nov.
 14. And, city economist Josh Harwood told the city council the current local construction boom is slowing down during an economic briefing on Dec.
 11. Harwood said that even a mild recession would have a devastating impact on the city's budget, which is heavily dependent on business taxes and tourist revenues.